mammasmias/ARTn-Plugin/README.md

 ## TODO

-- Add an `artn.h` to include the `artn_()`, `move_mode_()` and other function of pARTn :ok:

-- **BUGS**

-  - LANCZOS: Go out without and eigenvector before to do `lanc_mat_size` step
-  - Stay stuck between 2 state sometime
-  - `PUSH_OVER` has to be adjusted

-- **END PROCEDURE**:

-  - Create a Clean procedure at the end of research to have to possibility to do many research in one launch :ok:
-  - `lpush_final = .false.` : no output indication :ok:
-  - General procedure to finish ARTn :ok:

 - nsteppos in ARTn doesn't have the same meaning for QE and LAMMPS in FIRE algo

-- Work on verbose debug mode :ok:

-- **Interface LAMMPS**: It's work but still have some noise coming from the velocity.
-Has to be solve but actually I (Nico) do a break...

-- Do pARTn output as ARTn output :ok:

-- Adapt the Units output with the Engine input :ok:

-- Verify the parameter NAME :ok:

 - Add the output filename custom

-- `nperp` parameter it is deactivated when you it converge on the saddle point.
-Should be Activated when the system return in Basin. :ok:

 - `nperp`: Maybe we have to follow the antoine method: progressive increase of nperp after the inflection line.
 Or maybe to be proportional to the fperp magnitude because happen when the magnitude is too high the perp-relax lead the lost of saddle point.